To view this job description with images and formatting, please visit southpoint4u.com/jobs.

 In September 2016, SouthPoint went multisite, becoming “One Church in Two Locations” by launching a new campus in Lusby, MD, about 20 miles north of the Leonardtown Campus.
 Click here to watch the vision video where Matt explains our motivation

 to expand to a new campus.

-SouthPoint is the largest and most influential church in the Southern Maryland, hosting an average of 800 people at three services each Sunday.
-Of course, attendance more than doubles on Christmas/Easter.
+SouthPoint is the largest and most influential church in the Southern Maryland, hosting an average of 900 people at three services each Sunday.
+Of course, more than 2,000+ consider SouthPoint "home" and attendance more than doubles on Christmas/Easter.

 Location and Demographics